thyme-ai/thyme/README.md

 ### 💭 Ask Thyme questions about your week
 <img src="https://storage.googleapis.com/frankie-esparza-portfolio/gifs/thyme-3.gif" width="500">
-<br></br>

 ## Getting Started
-1. 💻 Go to [thyme.company](https://thyme.company) on a laptop or phone
+1. Go to [thyme.company](https://thyme.company) on a 💻 laptop or 📱 phone
-2. ✅ Login with Google to give Thyme acess to your Google Calendar (read our [Privacy Policy](https://thyme.company/privacy) & [Terms of Service](https://thyme.company/terms))
+2. Login with Google to give Thyme acess to your Google Calendar
-3. 🎉 You're all set to start using Thyme!
+3. You're all set to start using Thyme!
 Try saying:
 - "Schedule a Coffee Chat with hello@thyme.company tomorrow at 10am"
 - "What's on my calendar Friday?"
 - "Schedule an event called Team Building this Thursday from 10am to 4pm, in the description add a few ideas of places to host a team building event in [insert your city here]"
-<br></br>

-## Contact
-👋🏽 Have questions or feedback?
-We'd love to hear them!
-Send us an email at hello@thyme.company.
 <br></br>

 ## Tutorials